HatemMahmoud/tasky/README.markdown

 - User can create/list/edit/delete contexts
 - User can filter tasks by clicking a project/context tag
 - User can filter tasks by clicking a project/context name
+- User can click any item to edit

 - move form errors to a partial
 - auto focus() text input field after user cteates a task/project/context